Roming22/template-python-package/README.md

 - Check that the CI/CD workflow completed successfully.
 - Check that you can see your package in PyPi.

+## IDE

+`Visual Studio Code` is the recommended IDE for this project.
+It was chosen for the `Remote - Containers` extension that guarantees the same development environment for every developer.
+The project is configured so that everything works out of the box.

 ## Architecture

 ### File system organization

 - `src`: the source code of the application, and nothing more.
 - `tools`: anything else that's required to make the project work but is not a part of the application.
-This may include source code, shell scripts, configuration files, etc. `tooling` is used to explicitely link the various configuration files to the software that requires it.
+This may include source code, shell scripts, configuration files, etc.
+- `tools/tooling` is used to explicitely link the various configuration files to the software that requires it.
 - `tests`: holds tests that can be run with `pytest`.

 ### Quality Assurance